LavanyaPasumarthi71/CS665_PROJECT1_GROUP_24/README.md

 This documentation provides a comprehensive overview of the Employee List page and its functionalities, detailing the access permissions and usage instructions for different roles.

+Sure, here's a detailed documentation for the two pages: the "Module List Page" and the "Module Details Page."

+## Module List Page

+### Overview
+The Module List Page displays all modules with their respective activity status and includes functionalities to add new modules, view module details, and manage module statuses.

+### Features

+1. **Display Modules Information**:
+    - **Module Name**: Displays the name of the module.
+    - **Activity Status**: Indicates whether the module is active or inactive.
+    - **Additional Info**: Shows brief details about the module (e.g., description, creation date).

+2. **Add New Module Button**:
+    - **Button**: A button labeled "Add New Module" to initiate the creation of a new module.
+    - **Dropdown for Product Selection**: When clicked, it opens a form that includes a dropdown menu for selecting products.
+Only active products are shown in the dropdown.

+3. **View Stats Button**:
+    - **Button**: A button labeled "View Stats" to display statistics related to the module (e.g., usage metrics, performance data).

+4. **Perform Actions**:
+    - **View Module**:
+        - **Button**: A button labeled "View" to see detailed information about the module.
+        - **Details**: Opens a detailed view page displaying all departments, positions, and employees under the selected module.
+    - **Deactivate Module**:
+        - **Button**: A button labeled "Deactivate" to soft delete the module, making it inactive without permanently removing it.
+    - **Activate Module**:
+        - **Button**: A button labeled "Activate" to reactivate a previously deactivated module.
+    - **Deactivate Batch**:
+        - **Button**: A button labeled "Deactivate Batch" to deactivate multiple modules at once.
+    - **Activate Batch**:
+        - **Button**: A button labeled "Activate Batch" to reactivate multiple previously deactivated modules.

+### User Interface

+- **Table Layout**: The modules are displayed in a tabular format with columns for module name, activity status, actions, etc.
+- **Action Buttons**: Action buttons are placed in a dedicated column, making it easy to perform actions on individual modules.

+## Module Details Page

+### Overview
+The Module Details Page provides in-depth information about a specific module, including its departments, positions, and employees.
+It also allows for the management of the module's status.

+### Features

+1. **Module Information**:
+    - **Module Name**: Displays the name of the module.
+    - **Description**: Provides a detailed description of the module.
+    - **Activity Status**: Indicates the current activity status (active/inactive).

+2. **Departments**:
+    - **List of Departments**: Displays all departments under the module.
+    - **Department Info**: Shows brief details about each department (e.g., name, head of department).

+3. **Positions**:
+    - **List of Positions**: Displays all positions under each department.
+    - **Position Info**: Shows brief details about each position (e.g., title, reporting manager).

+4. **Employees**:
+    - **List of Employees**: Displays all employees under each position.
+    - **Employee Info**: Shows brief details about each employee (e.g., name, job title, contact info).

+5. **Actions**:
+    - **Activate/Deactivate Module**:
+        - **Button**: A button to toggle the activity status of the module.
+    - **Activate/Deactivate Batch**:
+        - **Button**: A button to toggle the activity status of multiple modules at once.

+### User Interface

+- **Details Layout**: The page is structured to show hierarchical information, starting from the module, then departments, followed by positions, and finally employees.
+- **Action Buttons**: Located prominently to ensure easy access for activating/deactivating the module or performing batch actions.

+### Example Usage

+1. **Adding a New Module**:
+    - Click the "Add New Module" button.
+    - Select an active product from the dropdown.
+    - Fill in the required information and save the module.

+2. **Viewing a Module**:
+    - Click the "View" button next to the desired module.
+    - Review detailed information about the module, its departments, positions, and employees.

+3. **Managing Module Status**:
+    - Click "Deactivate" to make a module inactive.
+    - Click "Activate" to reactivate a module.
+    - Use "Deactivate Batch" or "Activate Batch" to manage multiple modules at once.

+This documentation covers the primary functionalities and layout of the Module List Page and the Module Details Page.
+Let me know if you need more detailed information or further assistance!